Isaac Mozeson: The Word: The Dictionary that Reveals the Hebrew Source of English

 Mozeson's ten years of work on The Word: The Dictionary that Reveals the Hebrew Source of English began "while working on his doctorate at NYU."
-The Dictionarys foundation had early challengers, including his PhD advisor, who called some of his examples "a coincidence."
-The author of The Dictionary of Word Origins, Joseph Shipley, died prior to the publication of the work but was quoted as saying "The Word is a challenge to linguistics" and added "The parallels traced seem beyond the range of coincidence."
+The Dictionary's foundation had early challengers, including his PhD advisor, who called some of his examples "a coincidence." an English professor in New York, died prior to the publication of the work but was reported to have said "The Word is a challenge to linguistics" and added "The parallels traced seem beyond the range of coincidence."
 The linguist David L. Gold, however, was extremely critical of Mozeson's work, writing, "Possibly every error imaginable in the study of language was committed in this dictionary, which should be read, if at all, as an antitextbook of linguistics, to be studied not for emulation but for avoidance."

 The Origin Of Speeches: Intelligent Design in Language

 Mozeson's The Origin Of Speeches: Intelligent Design in Language has a Tower of Babel drawing with a subheading that refers to "The Language of Eden."
 The book asks why "belief that blind chance endowed human beings with the sense and physiology to devise a highly complex system of expression" is widely given more acceptance than belief in the Bible's account of the Tower of Babel.